-To be considered for inclusion in next year's proxy materials, your proposal or nomination must be submitted in writing by January 17, 2023, to our Secretary at 499 Hamilton Ave, Palo Alto, CA 94301, Attention: Secretary; provided that, if the date of next year's meeting is earlier than May 29, 2023 or later than July 28, 2023, the deadline will be a reasonable time before we begin to print and send our proxy materials for next year's meeting.
-If you wish to nominate a director or submit a proposal that you do not desire to be included in next year's proxy materials, you must do so between February 28, 2023 and March 30, 2023; provided that if the date of that annual meeting of stockholders is earlier than May 29, 2023 or later than July 28, 2023, you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date or, if later, the 10th day following the day on which public disclosure of that meeting date is first made.
-You are also advised to review our amended and restated bylaws, which contain additional requirements about advance notice of stockholder proposals and director nominations.
+To be considered for inclusion in next year's proxy materials, your proposal or nomination must (i) satisfy conditions set forth in SEC regulations under Rule 14a-8 regarding the inclusion of stockholder proposals in company-sponsored proxy materials and (ii) be submitted in writing by January 18, 2024, to our Secretary at 499 Hamilton Ave, Palo Alto, CA 94301, Attention: Secretary; provided that, if the date of next year's meeting is earlier than May 28, 2024, or later than July 27, 2024, the deadline will be a reasonable time before we begin to print and send our proxy materials for next year's meeting.
+If you wish to nominate a director or submit a proposal that you do not desire to be included in next year's proxy materials, in accordance with our bylaws, you must do so between February 28, 2024 and March 29, 2024; provided that if the date of that annual meeting of stockholders is earlier than May 28, 2024 or later than July 27, 2024, you must give the required notice not earlier than the 120th day prior to the meeting date and not later than the 90th day prior to the meeting date or, if later, the 10th day following the day on which public disclosure of that meeting date is first made.